Consultant Rheumatologist in Pune – Dr. Nilesh Patil

-We offer sufferer clinics with Consultant Rheumatologists, supported by our Diagnostic Service for x-ray, ultrasound and MRI scanning.
-Your consultant also has access to other specialists within the hospital including our Consultant Orthopaedic Surgeons, Physiotherapists, and Radiologists, to work with and refer to as appropriate.
+We offer clinic with Consultant Rheumatologist, supported by our Diagnostic Service for x-ray, ultrasound and MRI scanning.
+You also have access to other specialists within the hospital including our Consultant Orthopaedic Surgeons, Physiotherapists, and Radiologists, to work with and refer to as appropriate.
 Whatever your joint or musculoskeletal conditions, we can care for you from diagnosis through to treatment and rehabilitation.Dr.Nilesh Patil is the Best Rheumatologist in Pune.

 - A new patient will be given adequate doctors time.